nicfontaine/dookey/readme.md

 - Set caret position after todo-input textSurround()
 - Match searched character matches in EmojiPopup list (like slack)
 - Add some sort of effect or transition after a command is entered/cleared
+- Emoji replace :abc: after space, if it matches